CPERLTAR/Vence-API/docs/2022-08-19-08-16-09 API Development Discussion SDSU.md

 # 2022-08-19-08-16-09 API Development Discussion SDSU
 Created: 2022-08-19 08:16:09

-- [ ] #task figure out if the string returned is datetime.datetime() is UTC or if is a local time zone
+- [x] #task figure out if the string returned is datetime.datetime() is UTC or if is a local time zone datetimes from API are in UTC
 - [ ] #task Google Collab notebook for the API script
 - [ ] #task write the API data to a Google Drive from a Jupyter Notebook
 - [ ] #task look into scheduling the API to run either via Google Collab or AWS Lambda